theonejj/ansible-zfs_on_root/README.md

 # ZFS on Root For Ubuntu 20.04 LTS

-This role is my standardized ZFS on Root installation that I build all my systems with.
-Additional roles are applied on top of this to make the generic host a specialized Home Theater PC, Full Graphical Desktop, a headless Docker Server or perhaps a Kubernetes cluster.
+This Ansible role is my standardized ZFS on Root installation that I use as a base for all my systems.
+Additional roles are applied on top of this to make the generic host a specialized Home Theater PC, Full Graphical Desktop, Kubernetes Cluster node, a headless Docker Server, etc...

+_NOTE: This Ansible role is not structured as rigid as a typical Ansible role should be.
+Tips and suggestions on how to improve this are welcomed._

 ---